intel/iotg-yocto-bsp-public/README.md

 IMPORTANT: To enable Yocto BSP build, you will need to setup and enable SSH keys on your host machine.
 See the [Setting up Guide](https://github.com/01org/iotg-yocto-bsp-public/wiki/SSH-Setup-Guide-for-New-Users) for more details.

-## Getting Started with Yocto BSP for Intel Atom E3900 SoC:
+## Getting Started with Yocto BSP for Intel Atom E3900 SoC
 - Make sure you have setup SSH connection to GitHub for recipe to pull Linux kernel.
 - Download this Yocto BSP from GitHub via SSH or HTTPS to your host machine.
    <br> - HTTPS directly from https://github.com/01org/iotg-yocto-bsp-public.git by selecting the appropriate branch/release version, e.g. e3900/master, from the top left menu; or